-From Toowoomba set off via the Warrego Way to Chinchilla.
-Fish or picnic at the picturesque Chinchilla Weir.
-Stay the night at The Palms Motel or Chinchilla Downtown Motor Inn and return to the weir for dawn birdwatching or another fish before continuing on to Miles.
+Fish or picnic at the picturesque Chinchilla Weir and stay the night at The Palms Motel or Chinchilla Downtown Motor Inn, before returning to the weir for dawn birdwatching or another fish before continuing on to Miles.

 Miles Historical Village

 Walk the streets of Miles Historical Village to experience history frozen in time.

 Authentic shopfronts and displays of machinery and memorabilia bring to life stories of the town’s colourful past.